rfc-editor/draft-ietf-tls-subcerts/draft-ietf-tls-subcerts.md

 impersonate the compromised party in new TLS connections until the delegated credential expires.

-Thus, delegated credentials should not be used to send a delegation to an untrusted party; rather they are meant to be used between parties that have some trust relationship with each other.
+Thus, delegated credentials should not be used to send a delegation to an untrusted party.
+Rather, they are meant to be used between parties that have some trust relationship with each other.
 The secrecy of the delegated credential's private key is thus important, and access control mechanisms SHOULD be used to protect it, including file system